emberjs/rfcs/text/0311-angle-bracket-invocation.md

 console.log("Hello!"); // shows alert dialog instead of logging to the console
 ```

-While this is semantically unambigious, it is obviously very confusing to the
+While this is semantically unambiguous, it is obviously very confusing to the
 human reader, and we don't recommend anyone actually doing this.

 A previous version of this RFC recommended statically disallowing these cases.